ltratt/pizauth/README.md

 particular OAuth2 setup.
 Most users will also want to receive asynchronous notifications of authorisation requests and errors, which requires setting `auth_notify_cmd` and `error_notify_cmd`.
+See [the bundled example configuration](examples/pizauth.conf) for more details.

 ### Account setup